pnnl/ConStrain/design/merge_feature_merge_experiment_docker_conf.md

    - Confirm artifacts generated and downloadable
    - Verify no docker socket mounted
    - Verify services are networked properly

+### Current Validation Notes

+- The "8 integration tests" claim refers to the current API-first UI suite in `tests/test_ai_workflow_ui_integration.py`, which contains 8 endpoint-level integration tests for compose, verify, and artifact download flows.
+- Legacy Streamlit runtime assets are retained only as deprecated fallback/reference material during the transition cycle.
+They are no longer part of the supported compose runtime.

+### Known Open Gaps

+- Long-running execution still runs inline in the API process; the async execution-status model described earlier in this design has not been implemented yet.
+- End-to-end compose-backed verification through the web UI is still pending; current automated UI integration tests mock the backend API boundary.
+- Runtime hardening follow-up items remain open: non-root users, image vulnerability scanning, and stricter network policy controls.
+- Legacy Streamlit code remains as archived fallback/reference material until feature-parity cleanup is complete.

 ### Security Improvements Summary